m-gebhard/mge-utils/README.md

 ## Disclaimer

-UniUtils is an independent library and is not affiliated with Unity Technologies or endorsed by Unity in any way.
+MGeUtils is an independent library and is not affiliated with Unity Technologies or endorsed by Unity in any way.